-Reductions of the prayers of relief (with prejudice) are permissible at any time.
-Other amendments of the prayers of relief (including additional claims) are only allowed if they (i) are submitted with the party's second round of pleadings, (ii) are subject to the same type of procedure and venue, and (iii) the new claim is closely connected to the original action or the opposing party agrees with the amendment.
-After the second round of pleadings, no amendments are admissible, unless they are based on new facts and evidence and the prerequisites mentioned before (ii-iii) are met.
+Reductions of the prayers for relief (with prejudice) are permissible at any time.
+Other amendments of the prayers for relief (including additional claims) are only allowed if: (i) they are submitted with the party's second round of pleadings; (ii) they are subject to the same type of procedure and venue; and (iii) the new claim is closely connected to the original action, or the opposing party agrees with the amendment.
+After the second round of pleadings, no amendments are admissible, unless they are based on new facts and evidence and the prerequisites mentioned before (ii)-(iii) are met.